FarhanShares/laravel-mediaman/README.md

 $media->getDirectory()
 ```
 ### Update media
-You can update a media name with an instance of Media.
+With an instance of `Media`, you can perform various update operations:

 ```php
 $media = Media::first();